4Players/odin-unity-demo/README.md

 each media stream in a given room.
 The event provides the room name, peer id and media id required for the `PlaybackComponent` to work.

-The `OdinDefaultUser` simply
+We added the `OdinDefaultUser` script as a local-player-only behaviour - so it will only spawn Playbacks as children of the Player.
-instantiates the `PlaybackComponent` prefabs as children of a single game object, so the `OdinDefaultUser` script should only be used for ODIN rooms which do not use proximity voice chat.
+This doesn't matter for our radio transmissions, because they can be heard globally and shouldn't react to the distance between the local Player and remote Players.
+It also ensures, that each radio stream will only be spawned once for the player.
+But it also means, that the `OdinDefaultUser` script should only be used for ODIN rooms which do not use proximity voice chat.

+In the next paragraph we'll take a look at how the Tech Demo implements a Proximity Chat which reacts to the distance between local Player and remote Players.
+We'll also take a look at how to create the "Radio Crackling" Effect in paragraph [Playback Settings](#playback-settings---distance-and-radio-effects).

 ### Proximity Chat - connecting ODIN to the multiplayer framework